FFMS/ffms2/doc/ffms2-api.md

 int FFMS_SetOutputFormatV2(FFMS_VideoSource *V, int *TargetFormats, int Width, int Height, int Resizer,
     FFMS_ErrorInfo *ErrorInfo);
 ```
-Sets the colorspace and frame dimensions to be used for output of frames from the given `FFMS_VideoSource` by all further calls to `FFMS_GetFrame` and `FFMS_GetFrameByTime`, until next time you call `FFMS_SetOutputFormatV2` or `FFMS_ResetOutputFormatV`.
+Sets the colorspace and frame dimensions to be used for output of frames from the given `FFMS_VideoSource` by all further calls to [FFMS_GetFrame][GetFrame] and [FFMS_GetFrameByTime][GetFrameByTime], until next time you call `FFMS_SetOutputFormatV2` or [FFMS_ResetOutputFormatV][ResetOutputFormatV].
 You can change the output format at any time without having to reinitialize the `FFMS_VideoSource` object or anything else.
 Can be used to convert the video to grayscale or monochrome if you are so inclined.
-If you provided a list of more than one colorspace/pixelformat, you should probably check the `FFMS_Frame` properties afterwards to see which one got selected.
+If you provided a list of more than one colorspace/pixelformat, you should probably check the [FFMS_Frame][Frame] properties afterwards to see which one got selected.
 And remember to do so for EVERY frame or you may get a nasty surprise.
 Added in version 2.16.3.0 and replaces `FFMS_SetOutputFormatV`.